alphonse-lin/alphonse.github.io/devel/chem370/syllabus.md

 **Course Recording and Broadcasting:** Students may make visual or audio recordings (Recording) of any class related content, using any approved recording device (e.g., smart phone, computer, digital recorder, etc.) upon the **prior permission of the instructor** and subject to the following restriction(s).
 The Recording, along with the video capture of visible course materials (e.g., visible PowerPoint slides and/or visible lecture notes), shall be limited to the student’s personal, course related, educational use and shall be subject to all applicable copyright laws and institutional policies.
 The student may not transfer, transmit, or otherwise disseminate the Recording to any third party, including classmates, without the permission of the instructor.
 Any violation of these restrictions, or any other restriction verbally communicated by the instructor, may subject the student to the provisions of the WCU Academic Integrity Policy, the WCU Code of Student Conduct or both.

-**Accommodations for Students with Disabilities:** Western Carolina University is committed to providing equal educational opportunities for students with documented disabilities and/or medical conditions.
-Students who require accommodations must identify themselves as having a disability and/or medical condition and provide current diagnostic documentation to the Office of Accessibility Resources.
-Please contact the Office of Accessibility Resources, 135 Killian Annex, (828) 227-3886, by [email](mailto:accessibility@wcu.edu), or at [accessibility.wcu.edu/](https://www.wcu.edu/learn/academic-services/disability-services/index.aspx).
-If you experience accessibility issues with any online material please inform you instructor so that the problem can be resolved.
+**Accommodations for Students with Disabilities:** Western Carolina University is committed to providing equal educational opportunities for students with disabilities.
+The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights for persons with disabilities.
+Among other things, this legislation requires that students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
+If you believe you have a disability requiring an accommodation, please contact the Office of Accessibility Resources located in Killian Annex or call 828-227-2716.
+For additional information, visit [go.wcu.edu/oar](https://.go.wcu.edu/oar).

 **Academic Integrity Policy and Reporting Process:** This policy addresses academic integrity violations of undergraduate and graduate students.
-Students, faculty, staff, and administrators of Western Carolina University strive to achieve the highest standards of scholarship and integrity.
+Graduate students should read inside the parenthesis below to identify the appropriate entities in charge of that step of the process.
+Students, faculty, staff, and administrators of Western Carolina University (WCU) strive to achieve the highest standards of scholarship and integrity.
 Any violation of the Academic Integrity Policy is a serious offense because it threatens the quality of scholarship and undermines the integrity of the community.
-While academic in scope, any violation of this policy is by nature, a violation of the Code of Student Conduct and will follow the same conduct process (see Article VII.B.1.a.).
-If the charge occurs close to the end of an academic semester or term or in the event of the reasonable need of either party for additional time to gather information timelines may be extended at the discretion of the Department of Student Community Ethics (DSCE).
+While academic in scope, any violation of this policy is by nature, a violation of the Code of Student Conduct (Code) and will be addressed as outlined in that document.
+If the charge occurs close to the end of an academic semester or term or in the event of the reasonable need of either party for additional time to gather information timelines may be extended at the discretion of the appropriate academic Dean.
 Instructors have the right to determine the appropriate academic sanctions for violations of the Academic Integrity Policy within their courses, up to and including a final grade of “F” in the course in which the violation occurs.

 Definitions: